aws-samples/tgb-alb-multiple-eks-clusters/README.md

 aws ec2 authorize-security-group-ingress --group-id ${NodeSecurityGroupId} --protocol tcp --port 80 --source-group ${ALBSecurityGroupId}
 ```

+Alternatively you can use [Security Group for Pods](https://docs.aws.amazon.com/eks/latest/userguide/security-groups-for-pods.html).
+For simplicity purposes this feature is not demonstrated here.

 Verify that the targets are now `Healthy`.

 ```bash